Danc2050/Program4/README.md

-Experimenting with Git source control for a CS202 program.

-This program is my first program written in Java.
+Rose Parade Search Engine, for a lower-division CS course, written in Java.